dazinator/GithubReleaseCreator/README.md

 GithubReleaseCreator
 ====================

-A small and flexible command line utility, that can create releases on GitHub, including setting the release notes, and uploading file assets.
+A small and flexible command line utility, that can create releases on GitHub, including setting the release notes.
+Uploading files as assets against the release is in the works.

 Available as a NuGet package here: https://www.nuget.org/packages/GithubReleaseCreator/ - just add it to your solution and then you can call it easily during builds etc.